Organic Strategies for Caterpillar Control

 garden with you to collect caterpillars and other pests as a treat for your chooks.

 Keeping a garden diary will help you to remember what not to plant!
-Any plant consistently attacked should be
+If a plant is being consistently attacked,

-planted at a different time, preventative measures taken or not planted at all.
+try planting at a different time, taking earlier preventative measures or just not planting it at all.
+Strangely

 Cabbage White butterflies but is an effective way to reduce numbers.